DrCronos/ERC20-ETH-NFT-DRAINER/README.md

 # To purchase the script and get more info contact me on telegram: https://t.me/cronos1402

-#To purchase the script and get more info contact me on telegram: https://t.me/cronos1402

 95% of sellers are reseller or scammer!